 Fixed film or attached growth processes have been in use for biological wastewater treatment since late 1800s.
 In the attached growth process micro-organisms responsible for organics (BOD, COD) and nutrient (Ammonia, TKN) removal from wastewater are allowed to grow on specific support medium or carrier material which provides habitat in the form of surface for the growth of microorganisms on it.

-Though attached growth process have same metabolic pathways for pollutant removal as compared to attached growth activated sludge process, they offer distinct advantages over suspended growth activated sludge process such as:
+Though attached growth processes have same metabolic pathways for pollutant removal as compared to attached growth activated sludge process, they offer distinct advantages over suspended growth activated sludge process.

 - Reduced operating and energy costs.